 - 16. Establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and (b) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters. - 17.
 Oversee such portions of the Code of Business Conduct and Ethics as the Board of Directors may designate from time to time. - 18.
-Discuss with the Company's General Counsel legal matters that may have a material impact on the financial statements or the Company's compliance policies. - 19.
+Review and oversee related party transactions as and to the extent required by the related party transactions approval provisions of the Company's Delegation of Authority Policy, and prohibit any such transactions that the Committee determines to be inconsistent with the interests of the Company and its shareholders. - 19.
+Discuss with the Company's General Counsel legal matters that may have a material impact on the financial statements or the Company's compliance policies. - 20.
 Receive reports on the activities of the Company's Compliance Committee and on the content, operation and effectiveness of the legal compliance program.
+On a periodic basis, the